cryslith/kataomoi/protocol.md

 Fields:

-* x3: The "dummy" bit; padded, concatenated with a verification string, encrypted with the user's RSA key, and encoded as a string of base 64 digits.
+* x3: The "dummy" bit; concatenated with a verification string, padded, encrypted with the user's RSA key, and encoded as a string of base 64 digits.
-* y3: The "response" bit; padded, encrypted, and base 64 encoded
+* y3: The "response" bit; concatenated with a verification string, padded, encrypted, and base 64 encoded
 * s3: The verification string; padded, encrypted, and base 64 encoded

 ### respond